RobotCasserole1736/OffseasonTraining/Chapter_2/lesson1.md

 ### Getting inputs from Operators

+#### Background

+This lesson, we're going to focus on how we get input _commands_ from the driver.

+Generally, the driver will be holding some sort of a video game controller.
+They will move joysticks and push buttons to indicate a _desire_ or _command_ for the robot to do something.
+In software, we have to write code to read the data off of the video game controller, and _interpret_ it into a _command_ from the driver.

+Often the transform is trivial: "button pushed" is the same as "intake desired".
+However, the change of name is signifigant.
+In doing so, we add a layer of _abstraction_.
+We isolate the _specific_ button on the controller from the _desire_ the operator has.

+This allows us to write our code in a more flexible way.
+For example, if we want to move the intake command from the A button to the B button, it's simple - just change the function that calcualtions the "intake desired" command to look at a different button.
+Everything else downstream stays the same.

+Note, you don't technically _have_ to do this just to get robot code "working".
+This is a particular _architecture_ choice we make to isolate _what_ driver wants, from _how_ they specifically provide the input.
+We make this decision conciously: The answer to "What" is driven by the sorts of things that are on the robot - this is unlikely to change.
+However, the answer to "How" is driven by driver preferences and available controllers.
+This is much more likely to change over time.
+By keeping the translation from specific input method to generic _desire_ in its own isolated class, we reduce the difficulty of making changes later on.

-#### To start- the Controller
+#### To start - the Controller

 In order to really be able to test our code, we're going to start to need a bit of hardware.
+We'll need some  USB game controller just like the driver would use to test our code.
+This is because, unfortunately, there is no built-in "virtualization" solution yet.

-Use any USB controller you ahve around the house

-Maybe buy one, they're useful for lots of things, and fairly cheap.
+You can use any windows-compatible USB controller you ahve around the house.
+If you don't have one, you could buy one - they're not super expensive, and useful for things beyond robots.
+Here's three options:

 https://www.amazon.com/Controller-EasySMX-Joystick-Dual-Vibration-Trigger/dp/B06XBX1R55/ref=sr_1_6?dchild=1&keywords=usb+joystick&qid=1597606693&sr=8-6